Volker Schlöndorff: Later career

 Schlöndorff returned to Germany to make the film The Legend of Rita (2000).
 Loosely based upon the lives of members of the Red Army Faction who exiled to East Germany in the 1970s, the film centers around Rita, who most closely resembles real RAF member Inge Viett.
 Rita abandons the revolution and lives in East Germany under protection of the secret service, but after German reunification she faces the risk of discovery and consequences for her past crimes.

 After the documentary Ein Produzent hat Seele oder er hat keine and a contribution to the omnibus film Ten Minutes Older (both in 2002), Schlöndorff made The Ninth Day (2004).
 The film is Schlöndorff's third film to center around World War II and is based on the diary of Father Jean Bernard.
 Ulrich Matthes plays Father Henri Kremer, a Catholic priest who is interned at Dachau concentration camp during the Second World War.
 He is inexplicably released for nine days and sent to Luxembourg.
 There he meets a young SS soldier who informs him that his mission there is to convince the local bishop to cooperate with the Nazi Party, in which case he will not be sent back to Dachau.
 He is thus faced with the moral dilemma of betraying his faith or returning to the concentration camp.

 Schlöndorff next completed the TV movie Enigma: An Unacknowledged Love (2005).
 He returned to what was Danzig to film Strike (2006), a docudrama about labor strikes at the Gdańsk Shipyard during the Polish 1970 protests.
 The film is also a history of the Solidarity Movement in Poland leading up to the fall of Communism.

 Schlöndorff's Ulzhan (2007) stars Philippe Torreton as a treasure hunter on his way home who has lost his soul and Ayanat Ksenbai as Ulzhan, the woman who falls in love with him.
 David Bennent also co-starred.
 In the summer of 2012, he worked with Andrew Turner, who had formerly been a runway model for the late Alexander McQueen.
 Schlöndorff's World War II-era film Diplomacy, dedicated to his friend Richard C. Holbrooke, debuted at the 64th Berlin International Film Festival.
 Set in 1944, it explores how the Swedish consul general in Paris, Raoul Nordling, helped persuade Dietrich von Choltitz, the German military governor of Paris, not to obey Hitler's orders to destroy the historic city should it fall into enemy hands.

+Other work

+Schlöndorff has been a member of the Academy of Arts, Berlin since 1993, and is a trustee of the American Academy in Berlin.
+He was one of the co-founding members of the Deutsche Filmakademie in 2003.